SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.5.md

 | Set viewport | Sets the viewport of the timeline to a certain time range. |

 > [!NOTE]
+>
-> Before, it was already possible to [link the value of certain inputs to a feed](xref:LowCodeApps_event_config).
+> - Before, it was already possible to [link the value of certain inputs to a feed](xref:LowCodeApps_event_config).
 From now on, you will be able to link these values to information provided by the event in a similar way.
 All timeline events expose information relevant to the event in question.
 The following information is provided for each event:
 >
 >   - *Range select*: Provides a *from* and a *to* property, both of type *Timespan*.
 >   - *Item resize*: Provides an old and a new *Timespan* pair, indicating the start and the end of the item before and after the resize event. it also provides information about the resized item in the form of a *Query row* object.
 >   - *Item move*: Provides the same information as the *Item resize* event.
 >   - *Group change*: Provides information about the current state of the item and the new state, both as *Query row* objects.
+>
+> - The existing *Line & area chart* component action *Set timespan* has now been renamed *Set viewport* in order to be consistent with the *Set viewport* action described above.

 ## Changes